bblfsh/bblfshd/README.md

 ## SELinux

-If your system has SELinux enabled (is the default in Fedora, Red Hat, CentOS and many others) you need to compile and load a policy module before running the bblfshd Docker image or running driver containers will fail with a `permission denied` message in the logs.
+If your system has SELinux enabled (which is the default in Fedora, Red Hat, CentOS and many others) you'll need to compile and load a policy module before running the bblfshd Docker image or running driver containers will fail with a `permission denied` message in the logs.